lendres/DigitalProduction.Net/README.md

-# C# Maui Library
+# C# .Net Library
-A collection of tools and common classes for developing .Net Maui applications.
+A collection of tools and common classes for developing .Net applications.